History of synthetic colourants: Prussian Blue

 Prussian Blue, also known as Berlin Blue, Paris Blue, or Turnbull's Blue, is an inorganic pigment, produced in large quantities for both artistic purposes and textiles.
 It has the chemical formula Fe^{III}_{4}[Fe^{II}(CN)_{6}]_{3}.
-With a history dating back to the early eighteenth century, Prussian blue remains a popular artistic pigment.
+With a history dating back to the early 18th century, Prussian blue remains a popular artistic pigment.
 Studies of Prussian Blue lead to discoveries about hydrogen cyanide.
-It is an antidote for heavy metal poisoning, and is famed for being used to color the uniforms of the Prussian army in the eighteenth century.
+It is an antidote for heavy metal poisoning, and is famed for being used to color the uniforms of the Prussian army in the 18th century.

 Mauveine

 Mauveine was discovered when Henry Perkin was trying to convert an artificial base into the natural alkaloid quinine.
 He tried adding aniline – a different base with a simpler construction.
 This created a black product.
 After purification, drying and washing with alcohol, Perkin had a mauve dye.
 Perkin filed his patent in August 1856 and a new dye industry was born.
 He at first called his discovery Tyrian Purple evoking the value of the ancient, highly expensive, pigment.
 Other names include aniline purple and Perkin's mauve.
 Rather than one homogenous molecule, the original mauvine was primarily a mix of four major compounds, mauveine A, mauveine B, mauveine C, and mauveine B2, although there were other mauvine and pseudo mauveines in the dye product.